Compulsive worrying is a problem for many people

 Evaluate your worries

 Once you’ve collected a couple of days’ worth of worries in your worry diary, you can evaluate your worries to determine which ones are current problems and which ones aren’t.
-ISMAUK provides a free worksheet for doing this evaluation.
-There is also space on the worksheet to identify the actions you are going to take to reduce your worrying.
+The next step is to identify the actions you are going to take to reduce your worrying.

 Choose from a range of effective methods for decreasing worry